 Who is leading this initiative?

 EPIC’s scientific activities are being led by Academic Director Dr. Scott Gray-Owen.
 He is a professor of molecular genetics in the Temerty Faculty of Medicine.
-Dr. Gray-Owen is supported by the EPIC Steering Committee which will include the leads for each of the four pillars and their respective subcommittees.
-The four pillars are : Toronto Infectious Diseases Laboratories, Transformative Research, Impact, Training & Talent.
+Dr. Gray-Owen is supported by the EPIC steering committee which includes the leads for each of the four pillars and their respective subcommittees.
+The four pillars are: Toronto High Containment Facility, Transformative Research, Impact, Training & Talent.

 The expertise of researchers includes: